f5/otel-weaver/README.md

     - [X] Synchronous histogram.
   - [ ] Generate type-safe API for metric groups.
   - [X] Generate type-safe API for events (not yet connected to the underlying OTel API).
-  - [X] Generate type-safe API for spans.
+  - [X] Generate type-safe API for spans (including nested spans).
+  - [ ] Support obfuscation and masking.
 - Generate Go Client SDK/API with support for OTel Arrow Protocol.
   - [ ] Generate type-safe API for metrics.
   - [ ] Generate type-safe API for metric groups.
   - [ ] Generate type-safe API for events (not yet connected to the underlying OTel API).
   - [ ] Generate type-safe API for spans.
+  - [ ] Support obfuscation and masking.
 - Generate Rust Client SDK/API on top of the generic Rust Client SDK/API.
   - [ ] Generate type-safe API for metrics.
   - [ ] Generate type-safe API for metric groups.
   - [ ] Generate type-safe API for events (not yet connected to the underlying OTel API).
   - [ ] Generate type-safe API for spans.
+  - [ ] Support obfuscation and masking.
 - Generate Rust Client SDK/API with support for OTel Arrow Protocol.
   - [ ] Generate type-safe API for metrics.
   - [ ] Generate type-safe API for metric groups.
   - [ ] Generate type-safe API for events (not yet connected to the underlying OTel API).
   - [ ] Generate type-safe API for spans.
+  - [ ] Support obfuscation and masking.

 **Tooling and Plugins**
   - [ ] Add support for WASM plugins.